PasaLab/tachyon-perf/README.md

 2. The default Tachyon version is set to 0.5.0, which is now available from MVNRepository.
 The default Hadoop version is set to 1.0.4, which is also default in Tachyon-0.5.0.

 ##Run Tachyon-Perf Tests
+Following is the basic steps to run a Tachyon-Perf test.
+You can see more details of those benchmarks [here](https://github.com/PasaLab/tachyon-perf/wiki/Benchmarks).

 1. Copy `conf/tachyon-perf-env.sh.template` to `conf/tachyon-perf-env.sh` and configure it.
 2. Edit `conf/slaves` and distribute the tachyon-perf directory to all the same path on the slave nodes.
 3. The running command is `./bin/tachyon-perf <TaskType>`
- * The parameter is the type of test task, and now it should be `Read` or `Write`, means the read test or the write test.
+ * The parameter is the type of test task, and now it should be `Connect`, `Read` or `Write`, means the connect test, read test or the write test.
  * The task's configurations are in `conf/testSuite/<TaskType>.xml`, and you can modify it as your wish.
-Now there has `conf/testSuite/Read.xml` and `conf/testSuite/Write.xml`.
+Now there has `conf/testSuite/Connect.xml`, `conf/testSuite/Read.xml` and `conf/testSuite/Write.xml`.
 4. When TachyonPerf is running, the status of the test job will be printed on the console.
 For some reasons, if you want to abort the tests, you can just press `Ctrl + C` to terminate current thread and then type the command `./bin/tachyon-perf-abort` at the master node to abort test processes on each slave node.
 5. After all the tests finished successfully, each node will generate a result report, locates at `result/` by default.
 You can also generate a graphical report by following commands in the section "Generating Test Reports".